+Copay assistance programs are financial relief programs that help patients afford out-of-pocket expenses to cover typically expensive medications or treatments.
 Copay accumulator programs or accumulator adjustment programs prevent any copayment assistance that may be available for high-cost specialty drugs from counting toward a patient’s deductible or maximum out-of-pocket expenses.